-The message of the movie: Megalopolis
+The artistic message of Megalopolis

 I've watched the movie Megalopolis directed by Francis Ford Coppola (The Godfather, Apocalypse Now...), starring Adam Driver.
 It is neither an ordinary, nor a simple film, later at home I've looked up a bit, wrote down some of my thoughts, and realized that this film is brilliant.
 If you're interested in my interpretation, read my lines AFTER you've seen the movie (or before, if you don't mind the spoilers).